ctfpilot/challenge-ci/README.md

 If `configure-challs.yml` fails during Docker builds:

-- Verify your Dockerfile is valid, that is is in the challenge directory, and that it is correctly configures in the `challenge.yaml`
+- Verify your Dockerfile is valid, that it is in the challenge directory, and that it is correctly configured in the `challenge.yaml`
 - Check for missing dependencies or incorrect base images
 - Review GitHub Actions logs for specific error messages